 Pennsylvania's four plants contribute $2 billion annually to the state's economy

 93% of Pennsylvania's clean energy comes from nuclear energy

 Pennsylvania's nuclear plants avoid 37 million tons of carbon emissions annually - the equivalent to 8 million more cars on the road

 Pennsylvania's nuclear plants avoid emissions of SO2, NOx, and particulate matter, saving the state $260 million in compliance costs annually

 Nuclear energy currently provides about 20% of the U.S.'s energy and almost 60% of its clean energy.
 As we work toward reducing our carbon footprint, it is critical that lawmakers fairly value the environmental benefits of nuclear energy.
-Throughtout the U.S. States continue to take steps to protect nuclear plants:
+Throughout the U.S. states continue to take steps to protect nuclear plants:

 Nuclear energy powers more than just our homes.
 Our plants support thousands of good-paying jobs and benefit the economy across the state of Pennsylvania.
-In fact, nuclear energy accounts for more than 16,000 full-time Pennsylvania jobs.
-The state's five plants contribute nearly $2 billiion every year to the state economy and $400 million in tax revenue – funding schools, community services, and state agencies.
+In fact, nuclear energy accounts for more than 15,000 full-time Pennsylvania jobs.
+The state's four plants contribute nearly $2 billion every year to the state economy and $400 million in tax revenue – funding schools, community services, and state agencies.